jada-johnson/portfolio/finalprojectpartone.md

 additional idea -- bar graphs: Organized from high to low risk states right next to high to low coverage states; given the data, the overlap is not as large as one might suspect.

+  -->  Will show better renditions to different once I create the proper csv file and upload to began real graphics in order to get tehir opinions

 ### Data

+Sources: Policy Genius

+(policygeniusscreenshot.jpg)